-- The Modular Unit, which is within the enclosed perimeter, consists of two sixty man-housing units divided by an officers control room.
+2. The Modular Unit, which is within the enclosed perimeter, consists of two sixty man-housing units divided by an officers control room.
 This unit is dormitory style living with eight man rooms, and four man rooms.
-The unit also includes a day room area in each 60-man area where television and leisure-time activities are provided.
-There are treatment or meeting rooms, program space and the building also houses a Dental Room and a culinary arts kitchen.
+The unit also includes a day room area in each sixty-man area where television and leisure-time activities are provided.
+There are treatment or meeting rooms, program space and the building also houses a dental room and a culinary arts kitchen.

-- The Inmate Property Storage Building, also located within the secure perimeter, houses inmate personal property.
+3. The Inmate Property Storage building, also located within the secure perimeter, houses inmate personal property.
 This building is also a modular building that was erected the same time as the Modular Unit.

-- The Minimum Security Building is outside of the secure perimeter and is designed as multiple occupancy.
+4. The Minimum Security building is outside of the secure perimeter and is designed for large occupancy.
 It has a food delivery kitchen and weightlifting area.

-- The Maintenance Building was constructed in 1990 to help maintain the vehicles, equipment and grounds of the facility.
+5. The maintenance building was constructed in 1990 to help maintain the vehicles, equipment, and grounds of the facility.
 Most repairs can be completed on grounds, to help save repair costs.

-- Dangerous weapons, alcoholic liquors and drugs are prohibited on the grounds of the HJHC.
+1. Dangerous weapons, alcoholic liquors, and drugs are prohibited on the grounds of the HJHC.